OMandila/OMandila/README.md

 + Specialized in data analytics and digital technology, strategy, market research, training & capacity building, and monitoring & evaluation.
 + Worked in emerging economies and post-confict countries.
++ Worked as a Digital Accelerator supporting the PwC Africa Digital Accelerator Programme.
 + Oversaw high-impact projects for the World Bank, USAID, UNICEF, KfW, GIZ, and DANIDA.
 + Project regions included Kenya, Ethiopia, Uganda, Tanzania,